Prime Minister of the United Kingdom: Origins: 1689–1742

-Acts of Union in 1707 formed the Kingdom of Great Britain, with the Parliament of Great Britain the head of Treasury, as Lord Treasurer, was given the power following Standing Order Number 66 to draft money bills (budgets) instead of MPs outside of government.
-The informal term 'prime minister' was first recorded around that time, which since 1721 had mostly also been the office holder for the First Lord of the Treasury.
+The Acts of Union in 1707 formed the Kingdom of Great Britain, with the Parliament of Great Britain.
+The head of Treasury, as Lord Treasurer, was given the power following Standing Order Number 66 to draft money bills (budgets) instead of MPs outside of government.
+The informal term 'prime minister' was first recorded around that time, which, since 1721, had mostly also been the office holder for the First Lord of the Treasury.
 The First Lord of the Treasury is one of the Lords Commissioners of the Treasury.
 This role is usually held by the prime minister.
 The role of prime minister grew more distinct as the head of government and often more recognisable within the public than other members of the cabinet, which demonstrates the increasing power of the prime minister in modern times than that originally created.

-Following the death of Queen Anne in 1714, Parliament invited George Louis, Prince Elector of Hanover, to become king.
+Following the death of Queen Anne in 1714, Parliament invited George Louis, Prince Elector of Hanover to become king.
 During his reign, he was unpopular partly due to his limited English proficiency and lack of interest in governing, a role he largely left to his ministers.
 In 1720, the South Sea bubble, a financial crisis stemming from speculative investments, led to economic turmoil.
 The collapse implicated many government officials.
-With schisms within the Whigs Party led to the fall of Stanhope–Sunderland ministry.
-Subsequently, Sir Robert Walpole, who was serving as Paymaster of the Forces, was appointed First Lord of the Treasury in 1721.
-Sir Robert Walpole was the first prime minister of the United Kingdom, though his predecessors as First Lord of the Treasury also held a similar position.
+Schisms within the Whigs Party led to the fall of Stanhope–Sunderland ministry.
+Subsequently, Robert Walpole, who was serving as Paymaster of the Forces, was appointed First Lord of the Treasury in 1721.
+Robert Walpole was the first prime minister of the United Kingdom, though his predecessors as First Lord of the Treasury also held a similar position.
 Walpole is considered the first "de facto prime minister" due to his influence over policy and control of government affairs.
 He was not, in the modern sense, "prime minister".
-This was due to the position being not formally recognised by any legal fixture and also due to the position originally being used as a term of abuse.
+This was because the position was not formally recognised by any legal fixture and also because the title was originally used as a term of abuse.